Procurement governance

 Procurement Ministerial Advisory Council

-The Procurement Ministerial Advisory Council (PMAC) provides a platform for the Minister for Energy and Clean Economy Jobs, who is responsible for Government Procurement, to engage with industry thought leaders on the strategic positioning of the Queensland Government’s procurement direction, to optimise the Buy Queensland approach and outcomes delivered under the Q2032 Procurement Strategy.
+The Procurement Ministerial Advisory Council (the Council) is established to provide a platform for the Minister for Housing and Public Works and Minister for Youth to engage with industry thought leaders on the strategic positioning of the Queensland Government’s procurement direction, including procurement opportunities for the Brisbane 2032 Olympic and Paralympic Games.

-The Council will focus on strategic issues that relate to procurement in Queensland specifically in relation to two overarching areas:
+The Council will focus on strategic issues that relate to procurement in Queensland specifically in relation to 2 overarching areas:

 Capability and capacity